 A. Curricular, Research and Programmatic Needs

-The College of Nursing has a very active and robust Nursing Research Center.
+The College of Nursing has a very active and robust Center for Nursing Research, Scholarship and Innovation.
 Research areas, topics, and methodologies in the College of Nursing vary widely, and research data is both quantitative and qualitative in nature.
-The College of Nursing currently lists the following as research strengths/areas of excellence: Cancer, Gerontology, Physical Activity, and Obesity.
+The College of Nursing currently has two main focus areas of research: symptom science development for self-management of chronic conditions, and health promotion and risk reductions.
 The College of Nursing is also an active participant in research partnerships, including the Center for Innovation and Research and MSU's Trifecta initiative.

 B. History of the Collection and Existing Strengths and Emphases